-For metals the Failure Assessment Diagram represents a tool which summarizes, in the deterministic case, the results in the form: failure or no failure [5, 6] (figure 2).
+For metals the Failure Assessment Diagram represents a tool which summarizes, in the deterministic case, the results in the form: failure or no failure^[5, 6] (figure 1).

-Figure 2: Failure Assessment Diagram [5, 6] (strip yield model): failure occurs when the calculated assessment point (Sr, Kr) reaches the failure assessment boundary.
+Figure 1: Failure Assessment Diagram (FAD)^[5, 6] (strip yield model).
+Failure occurs when the calculated assessment point (Sr, Kr) reaches the failure assessment boundary.
 If the assessment point lies within the acceptable area the component is considered as safe.

-The failure assessment diagram as shown in figure 2 was developed for deterministic input values.
-It has become an accepted tool for failure analysis and is part of several standards and norms [7, 8, and 9].
+The FAD has become an accepted tool for failure analysis and is part of several standards and norms^[7, 8, and 9].
 However, the FAD was originally designed for deterministic input information and, as already mentioned, realistic assumption requires the consideration of uncertainties.
 Therefore, the fracture mechanical approach was associated with Monte Carlo simulation which takes directly into account the uncertainties from statistical distributions.
 The result of such an analysis is a quantitative assessment in terms of probability of failure.